VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide: Experiments

 \section{Experiments}

 \textbf{Experimental Settings.} In our experiments, we leverage multiple open-source Text-to-Video (T2V) diffusion models to explore the combined strengths of each.
 For the guiding diffusion model, we choose Videocrafter2~\citep{chen2024videocrafter2} due to its strong performance in temporal consistency, as measured by the VBench~\citep{huang2023vbench} benchmark.
 For sampling, we employ AnimateDiff~\citep{guo2023animatediff} for flexible personalization of video content, and Lavie~\citep{wang2023lavie} to enhance video quality and increase frame count through super-resolution and interpolation techniques.
 This integration combines the temporal consistency of the guiding model with the advantages of the sampling model.
 All experiments were conducted using DDIM with 50 steps for sampling.
-For our experiments with AnimateDiff, we set $I=5$, $\beta=0.5$, and $\tau=10$, and used the Butterworth filter with a normalized frequency of $0.25$ and a filter order of $n=4$.
-Additional experimental details are provided in Appendix~\ref{app:experiment_details}.
+For our experiments with AnimateDiff, we set the number of interpolation steps $I=5$, $\beta=0.5$, and $\tau=10$, and used the Butterworth filter with a normalized frequency of $0.25$ and a filter order of $n=4$.
+Additional experimental details are provided in Supplementary Material.

-\textbf{Evaluation Metrics.} To validate the improvement in video consistency with our proposed method, we evaluate four key metrics: subject consistency, background consistency, imaging quality, and motion smoothness.
+\textbf{Evaluation Metrics.} To validate the improvement in video consistency with our proposed method, we evaluate five key metrics: subject consistency, background consistency, imaging quality, motion smoothness, and dynamic degree.
 For subject consistency evaluation, DINO~\citep{caron2021emerging} feature similarity between frames is measured to assess consistency of the subject's appearance throughout the video.
 Background consistency is evaluated using CLIP feature similarity between frames to evaluate overall scene consistency.
 Imaging quality is also a key metric in that maintaining original image quality is essential for generation and enabling customization.
 Thus we evaluate image quality using the multi-scale image quality transformer (MUSIQ)~\citep{ke2021musiq}, which measures frame-wise low-level distortion such as noise, blur, and over-exposure.
-Additionally, to ensure smooth motion, we employ a video interpolation model~\citep{licvpr23amt} to assess consistency of motion across video frames.
+To ensure smooth motion, we employ a video interpolation model~\citep{licvpr23amt} to assess consistency of motion across video frames.
+To compare the magnitude of the motion in the videos, we utilize RAFT~\cite{teed2020raftrecurrentallpairsfield} to estimate the optical flow, and calculate the mean of top 5\% largest magnitude of the flows.

-\subsection{Comparison results}
+\subsection{Comparison Results}